 These risks are monitored through the establishment of planning and control systems to ensure that the risks of loss from inadequate or failed processes, people and from external events are mitigated.

-The Company monitors and evaluates the processes regularly to ensure their proper effectiveness.
-Managers are required at every level to fulfil their respective duties to ensure that the controls are kept effective over time.
+The Group and the Company monitors and evaluates the processes regularly to ensure their proper effectiveness.
+Managers are required at every level to fulfill their respective duties to ensure that the controls are kept effective over time.

 Compliance risk